-Service dogs are a necessity for many, but they can be difficult for the average person to afford.
+Service dogs are sometimes a necessity, but they can be difficult to afford.

 How much does a service dog and its training cost?

 Service dogs typically cost from $15,000 to $30,000, though it depends on the training it receives and the breed of dog you’ve selected.
 Service dogs can get as expensive as $50,000.
 If you don’t have that kind of money lying around you might need financing to help cover the cost.

 And that’s just the initial costs.
 Owners often spend between $500 and $10,000 on their service dog per year.

 Service dogs cost so much because they require extensive training and care during the first few months of their lives.
 Your total cost combines the following costs:

 - Adoption costs

 - Trainer’s fees

 To cut down on the immediate cost, you can train the dog yourself or with the help of a certified trainer.
 This can significantly reduce the costs in the short-term, but it takes longer and can get expensive over time.